frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 We realize that we understand only a tiny part of what God is, but even so, we are overwhelmed by His greatness, and above all, by His goodness.

-It\'s incredible that the Creator should concern Himself with His creatures and do so with so much love.
+It's incredible that the Creator should concern Himself with His creatures and do so with so much love.
 One writer says the Lord surprises us, showing us that He loves us even with our weaknesses.
-He\'s a God of surprises.
+He's a God of surprises.

-"What can we do then," he asks, "to strengthen this recollection and wonder at God\'s greatness?"
+"What can we do then," he asks, "to strengthen this recollection and wonder at God's greatness?"

 Probably our theological formation, made a topic of our prayer, can help us considerably since it unites our intellect and heart in knowing God.